charmed-kubernetes/layer-easyrsa/README.md

 ### Restore Backups

-To restore easyrsa backup, run `restore` action.
+To restore an easyrsa backup, run `restore` action.
 This action takes one parameter `name` that specifies which backup file should be restored.
 List of all available backups can be obtained by running action `list-backups`.